Review Volunteer Alisha Weinstein Nepal Kathmandu health care program

 4- Any tips for future volunteers… (Clothing, travel information, packing, sightseeing, donations)

-If you are able to, the hospital can always use masks, gloves, scrubs etc. The scrubs I brought to the Nepal I will be leaving at the hospital for the staff to use.
+If you are able to, the hospital can always use masks, gloves, scrubs etc. The scrubs I brought to Nepal I will be leaving at the hospital for the staff to use.
 Bring many boxes of each.

 4.1-Other things volunteers should know:

-Bring bug spray because its monsoon now!
+Bring bug spray because of its monsoon now!
 They have a bug repellent cream but no spray.
 Use the mosquito net.
 If you have any questions at the house or hospital be proactive and ask.

 5- Personal Paragraph (Volunteer Program Testimonial):